LDAP Authentication and Authorization

 # extended LDIF # # LDAPv3 # base <dc=example,dc=com> with scope subtree # filter: uid=myuser # requesting: ALL # # myuser, people, example.com dn: uid=myuser,ou=people,dc=example,dc=com cn: My User displayName: My User gecos: myuser gidNumber: 3000 givenName: My homeDirectory: /home/myuser initials: MU loginShell: /bin/bash mail: firstname.lastname@example.org objectClass: inetOrgPerson objectClass: posixAccount objectClass: shadowAccount objectClass: top shadowExpire: -1 shadowFlag: 0 shadowMax: 999999 shadowMin: 8 shadowWarning: 7 sn: User uid: myuser uidNumber: 1234 # search result search: 2 result: 0 Success # numResponses: 2 # numEntries: 1

-There are several GUI LDAP clients available that help to work with LDAP servers.
-These are free tools to help show the structure of the LDAP database graphically.
+There are several GUI LDAP clients available that help you work with LDAP servers.
+These are free tools that show the structure of the LDAP database graphically.